-Monday, October 21, 2024, 6:55 am – Friday was a negative day for our markets.
-Harvest corn closed down 2, harvest soybeans closed down 18 3/4, spot winter wheat closed down 16 3/4 and spot spring wheat closed down 12 1/4.
-In the overnight trade corn, soybeans and winter wheat are positive with spring wheat mixed.
-Oil closed down $1.98 on Friday at $68.69 per barrel.
-It is stronger in trading this morning with it now valued at $70.15 per barrel.
-Our dollar traded between $0.724 US and $0.725 US on Friday with it closing out at $0.725 US.
-It has come down a bit in trading this morning with it currently valued at $0.723 US.
+Monday, October 14, 2024, 8:00 am – Friday was a negative day for our markets.
+Harvest corn closed down 2 3/4, harvest soybeans closed down 9 1/4, spot winter wheat closed down 4 3/4 and spot spring wheat closed down 6 1/2.
+In the overnight trade all of our markets remain on the negative side.
+Oil closed down $0.29 on Friday at $75.56 per barrel.
+It is weaker in trading again this morning with it now valued at $73.89 per barrel.
+Our dollar traded between a low of $0.726 US and a high of $0.728 US on Friday with it closing out right in the middle at $0.727 US.
+It has weakened in trading this morning with it currently valued at $0.725 US.

 Geoffrey Guy | 613-880-2707